daattali/beautiful-jekyll/_posts/2020-10-14-christmas-gift-suggestions-for-my-minimalist-family.md

 - minimalist gift giving for kids
 - minimalist gifts for kids
 - minimalist family
+description: A variety of gift ideas for a minimalist family.

 ---
 How many days left until...gift giving time?
 I'm not counting.